webix-hub/docs/data/api/storage.cookie_get.md

 @short:
-	gets data from the storage
+	gets JSON data from the storage

 @params:
 - name		string		the data key

 @returns:
-data		object			a data item from the storage associated with the key or <i>null</i>
+- data		object			a data item from the storage associated with the key or <i>null</i>

 @example: